zju-sclab/Monitor-Server/README.md

 > 3. multi-monitor of vehicles is supported
 > 4. using rviz to conduct visualization function, both 2D/3D

+### Update
+> 1. 20190324 add view-tracking function

 ### TODO
-1. Currently, only the monitor of current-pose has been finished.
+- [ ] Currently, only the monitor of current-pose has been finished.
-2. Multi-monitor of vehicles is supported but never tested.
+- [ ] Multi-monitor of vehicles is supported but never tested.
-3. The effects of visualization should be promoted.
+- [ ] The effects of visualization should be promoted.
+- [ ] Add dynamic switch to on/off showing message.

 ### Attention: